Our supporters

 Dr. Habiba Rahim Shah (Pakistan)

-Dr Habiba lost her maternal uncles (Khalu and Mamoo) and cousin in acts of terrorism in Pakistan.
-Her mother's brother lost his life during a blast in which her 28 year old cousin also died.
+Dr Habiba lost two of her maternal uncles and her 28-year old cousin in terrorist attacks throughout Pakistan.
 She and her family are natives of Swat valley.

 Gill Hicks MBE (UK/ Australia)